 Of all these facets of love which is most important in marriage?

 Some would say sex is the primary driving force of life and that all human motivations and needs resolve into the libido or sexual drive.
 Others would say that mother love, or friendship is the most basic human need.
-After all, these social loves are responsible for the cooperate spirit that has enabled the species to survive and prosper.
-Still others would say that self-sacrificing love is the ultimate fulfillment of our basic needs.
+After all, these social loves are responsible for the cooperative spirit that has enabled the species to survive and prosper.
+Still, others would say that self-sacrificing love is the ultimate fulfillment of our basic needs.

 The real answer is that our basic need for love encompasses all these—Eros, Philia, Agape.
 All of these levels of love to one degree or another, are means of touching others, of making contact.
-A husband and wife in an embrace, two friends chatting about their favorite book, a missionary working in a school for needy children—each expresses the basic human need to loved and be loved.
+A husband and wife in an embrace, two friends chatting about their favorite book, a missionary working in a school for needy children—each expresses the basic human need to love and be loved.

 In the 13th Chapter of I Corinthians, Paul does not try to define love; instead, he uses a variety of action verbs to illustrate what love does.
 Yes, love, (Agape) is not a feeling, it is something one does.
 As Paul tells us,

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 5 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 6 Love does not delight in evil but rejoices with the truth.
-7 It always protects, always trusts, always hopes, always persevere.
+7 It always protects, always trusts, always hopes, always perseveres.
 (Corinthians 13: 4-7)

 When love becomes a verb, it is one of the most powerful forces in the universe.
 Our marriages will be enriched the more we incorporate I Corinthians 13 into our relationship.
 Then we can say with Paul: